Theocrat/code-logo/README.md

 This is my TODO list – a set of things I want to implement next.

   1. Implement a floating tab to print a log of past commands executed.
+  2. Implement a floating tab of Logo instructions.
+  3. Enable zooming and scrolling the image with drag and mouse wheel.
-  2. Make the variables tab more aesthetic.
+  4. Make the variables tab more aesthetic.

 **NOTE:** Only integer variable support has been implemented so far.
 Access the 7 value of a variable using the colon operator.
 For instance, if the variable name